leonardslog/SJA_Thamnophis_popgen/README.md

-# San Juan Archipelago gartersnake comparative population genetics
+# San Juan Archipelago Gartersnake comparative population genetics
-supporting code from a preliminary study on the population structure of a Pacific Northwest Thamnophis assemblage
+This repo contains code for population structure inference, demographic modeling, and figure generation using tool.
+Repo will be updated with SRA links to the study's genomic datasets upon manuscript acceptance.